mappls-api/mappls-rest-apis/mappls-traveled-route-api/readme.md

 This API can be used to get an image of map with traveled route plotted on it.
 The image size can be specified; which will dynamically create an image of varying zoom levels with the start and end locations plotted on it.

+## Getting Access

+Before using the API in the your solution, please ensure that the related access is enabled in the [Mappls Console](https://auth.mappls.com/console/), within your app - be it for Mobile OR Web or Cloud integration.

+1. Copy and paste the key from your `credentials` section from your API [keys](https://auth.mappls.com/console/) into the `access_token` query parameter.
+    - Your static key can be secured by whitelisting its usage for particular IPs (in case of cloud app usage) OR a set of domains (in case of a web app)
+    - Your static key obtained from your Console is to be passed as a query parameter: `access_token`.

+## Authentication Object - `access_token` mandatory query parameter.

+-  `access_token`: "hklmgbwzrxncdyavtsuojqpiefrbhqplnm".

 ## API URL

-1. The API URL should be of the following construct:  http://apis.mappls.com/advancedmaps/v1/<licence_key>/still_image_polyline?
+1. The API URL should be of the following construct:  https://tile.mappls.com/map/raster_tile/still_image_polyline?
 2. **Output**  format will be an 8-bit PNG image of varying sizes.
 3. The method used is  **POST**.

 ## Request Parameters

 The following input parameters will be supported in the Travelled Route API request –
-The body content will be of ‘form-data’ type, consisting of the following parameters:
+The body content will be of `form-data` type, consisting of the following parameters:

 ### Mandatory Parameters:

 1.  `height:` The height of the image resolution that is required.
 2.  `width:` The width of the image resolution that is required.
 3.  `polyline:` An array of comma separated [Longitude,Latitude] points that define the polyline along which the route was traversed.
-4.  `licence_key:` The REST API licence key allocated to you.

 ### Optional Parameters: